jon-jacky/home/computing.md

   Comprehensive description and instructions including photos and circuit diagrams on one web page.
 AVR code at
   <https://github.com/Panda381/ATX80>

+  Compare to <http://searle.x10host.com/zx80/zx80.html>, a DIY replica of the original ZX80 including all of the original ICs and a copy of the original ROM.

 - <https://create.arduino.cc/projecthub/michalin70/the-arduino-commodore-64-a7ec45> -
   The Arduino Commodore 64 -